-How can you view the information Risk Tracer has gathered to show the top machines that are attacking other machines in your environment?
+You would like to know how can you use Symantec Endpoint Protection's optional Risk Tracer capabilities to locate infected machines that are attempting to spread a threat during an outbreak.
+You would also like to know how can you view the information Risk Tracer has gathered to show the top machines that are attacking other machines in your environment.

-Risk Tracer must first be enabled in your Antivirus and Antispyware policy in order to view the information it can collect.
+Risk Tracer must first be enabled in your Virus and Spyware Protection policy in order to view the information it can collect.
 To function fully, Risk Tracer requires Network Threat Protection (NTP) and IPS to be installed and IPS Active Response to be enabled.

 [Please see What is Risk Tracer? for more information.]